-Our friends Jim Sheils and Brian Scrone run this program—Board Meetings International—along with with their lovely wives, Jamie Lee Sheils and Coco Scrone.1)http://mytrainerfitness.com/active-and-inspiring-family-vacation-retreats/
+Our friends Jim Sheils and Brian Scrone ran this program—Board Meetings International—along with with their lovely wives, Jamie Lee Sheils and Coco Scrone.
+That program is now run by Jim and Jamie and is titled 18 Summers.

 Most of the parent attendees are high powered, highly successful entrepreneurs and their kids have access to all the best programs and extracurricular opportunities.
 Do you know what the majority of the children attendees wanted?
 The kids just wanted more time with their families hanging out and doing things together.

 A poll of kids revealed that most don’t want more things or activities.
 Rather, they want more time with their family.

 Do you know the biggest negative in the kid’s lives?
 Hectic, busy schedules… rushing around to all these great privileged activities the parent’s are investing in for their children.